tiangolo/uwsgi-nginx-flask-docker/README.md

 ## What's new

+2017-12-10: Added support for `/app/prestart.sh` script to run arbitrary code before starting the app (for example, Alembic - SQLAlchemy migrations).
+The [documentation for the `/app/prestart.sh` is in the main README](https://github.com/tiangolo/uwsgi-nginx-flask-docker#custom-appprestartsh).

 2017-12-08: Now you can configure which port the container should listen on, using the environment variable `LISTEN_PORT`.

 2017-09-10: Updated examples and sample project to work with SPAs even when structuring the app as a package (with subdirectories).